fvwmorg/fvwmorg.github.io/Wiki/Tips/SwallowXloadFvwmButtons/index.md

 ---
-layout : wiki
+layout: wiki
-title : Swallow Xload inside FvwmButtons type : tip description : |
+title: Swallow Xload inside FvwmButtons
+type: tip
+description: |
   This describes how to build a system monintor by Swallowing xload inside of FvwmButtons.